top of page

 ...Okey :) But we have to admit that there are a few exceptions.
 I went to see The Birth of Venus or Mona Lisa, right?
 These girls are so famous that people might forget the artist’s name for a moment.

 On the one hand, it feels more intimate – that relationship you have with the artist.
-Sometimes you might even know their stories better than their actual artworks.
-On the other hand, how long would it take to name as many women artists as we can name men artists?
+Sometimes you might even know their stories better than their actual artworks, right?

-Exactly!
 And here's the hidden trouble and the reason behind it all...

 With love, M.